AMLeng/TeamSnek2O/README.md

 #### Running
 `steer_train.py` can be passed an optional command-line argument with the flag `--save` to attempt to load from a previous checkpoint, with an optional path to specify the directory of the checkpoint.

+#### Troubleshooting

+- **macOS**
+  - `Symbol not found: _PyString_FromString` when trying to run ETS2
+    - foohid-py isn't updated to the latest version 0.2, and is probably getting 2.7 and 3.x confused.
+Install using `sudo pip3 install git+git://github.com/unbit/foohid-py.git
+ ` instead of `sudo pip3 install foodhid`
+  - `unable to open it_unbit_foohid service` when trying to run ETS2
+    - Bug in foodhid.
+Run `sudo kextunload /Library/Extensions/foohid.kext;sudo rm -rf /System/Library/Extensions/foohid.kext` then reinstall foodhid.
+If you encounter any errors, try restarting.
+Kexts are fun like that.